dufernandes/c-learning/README.md

 ## SizeOf

 The file [sizeof.c](./sizeof.c), when executed shows the size in byte of each C primitive, as well as important constants holding minimum and maximum values for each primitive.

-From now on, no instructions on how to execute the files will be given, since the section [Compiling and running the code](#compiling-and-running-the-code) shows how it is done.

 # References